-Across the square from the Kunsthistorishes Museum is its architecturally almost-twin Naturhistorisches Museum, and nearby is the complex known as MuseumQuartier, which contains three separate contemporary art collections, plus a museum of tobacco, an architectural exhibitions venue and a center for dance arts.
-Our itinerary did not allow for visiting any of these.
+Across the square from the Kunsthistorishes Museum is its architecturally almost-twin Naturhistorisches Museum, and nearby is the complex known as MuseumsQuartier, which contains three separate contemporary art collections, plus a museum of tobacco, an architectural exhibitions venue, and a center for dance arts.
+These will remain targets for future visits.

 Naschmarkt ♥♥, coincidentally, is the liveliest of Vienna’s year-round markets, especially on Saturdays, selling pretty much everything.